-5. A Larger Example
+Chapter 5.
+A One Day Tutorial

-In this chapter we will create the ÒMy ContactsÓ Scout application.
-This small.
-[52: Small in comparison with real world application.
-But significantly larger and complexer than the ÒHello WorldÓ application of Chapter ÒHello WorldÓ Tutorial.] application covers additional aspects of the Eclipse Scout framework.
-The presented demo application borrows heavily from a Scout tutorial published 2012 in the German Java Magazin.
-[53: Java Magazin 7.12: https://jaxenter.de/magazines/JavaMagazin72012.] for the Scout release 3.8 (Juno).
-Compared to the 2012 tutorial, the version presented in this chapter has been slightly polished and updated to the Scout release 4.0 (Luna).
+In this chapter we will create the "Contacts" Scout application.
+The goal of this tutorial application is to learn about the most prominent features of the Eclipse Scout framework that is based on a fully functioning application.
+The application is still kept small.
+[46: Small in comparison with real world application.
+But significantly larger and complexer than the "Hello World" application of Chapter "Hello World" Tutorial.] enough to complete this tutorial within application covers additional aspects of the Eclipse Scout framework.
+The presented demo application borrows from a Scout tutorial published 2012 in the German Java Magazin.
+[47: Java Magazin 7.12: https://jaxenter.de/magazines/JavaMagazin72012.].

 According to this step-by-step tutorial, we will build an outline based Scout application featuring a navigation tree and pages to present information in tabular form.
 In addition, the application also shows how to work with forms to enter and/or update data, menus and context menus.
-On the server side, we show how to work with databases, how to use logging in Scout applications and how to include standard Java libraries in the form of JAR files.
+On the server side, we show how to work with services, databases and how to use logging in Scout applications.

 The chapter is organized as follows.
 In the first section, the finished demo application is explained from the user perspective.
-The remaining sections focus on the individual steps to implement the $\partial My$ Contacts $\hat{0}$ application.
-To be able to easily follow the text, we assume that the reader is familiar with the $\partial Hello$ World $\hat{0}$ tutorial and the Scout SDK as described in Chapter Scout Tooling.
+The remaining sections focus on the individual steps to implement the "Contacts" application.

+To be able to easily follow the text, we assume that the reader is familiar with the "Hello World" tutorial and the Scout SDK as described in Chapter Scout Tooling.

 5.1.
-The ÒMy ContactsÓ Application
+The "Contacts" Application

-The OMy Contacts0 application is a client server application to manage personal contacts.
-Persistence of entered data is achieved through a database backend.
+The "Contacts" application is a client server application to manage personal contacts, organizations and events.
+The persistence of entered data is achieved via simple JDBC access to a Derby database.